Guide to G.I. Bill College Tuition Benefits

 Eligibility is based on three primary criteria:

-The rules vary further depending on an applicant’s military classification (active duty, veteran, National/Air Guard or Selected Reserves).
-Additionally, certain dependents may be eligible to participate in a parent’s Montgomery GI Bill benefits.
+The rules vary further depending on an applicant’s military classification (active duty, veteran, National/Air Guard, or Selected Reserves).
+Additionally, certain dependents may be eligible to participate in a parent’s G.I.
+Bill benefits.

-There are two primary steps in applying for Montgomery GI Bill benefits:
+There are two primary steps in applying for G.I.
+Bill benefits:

-- Select a school or training program that has been deemed eligible by the Veterans Administration.
-You can find a list of eligible schools on the VA website.
+- Select a school or training program that has been deemed eligible by the Department of Veterans Affairs (you can find a list of eligible schools on the VA website).

-- Fill out and send in VA Form 22-1990 to your Veterans Administration Regional Processing Office.
+- Fill out and send in VA Form 22-1990 to your Veterans Benefits Administration regional processing office.

-After submitting the application, if the VA doesn’t require any additional information, you will receive a letter outlining the benefits for which you are eligible.
-After completing any additional requests for information, your monthly benefit check will begin arriving in the mail or by direct deposit.
+After submitting the application, if the VA doesn’t require any additional information, service members will receive a letter outlining the benefits for which they are eligible.
+After completing any additional requests for information, a monthly benefit check will begin arriving in the mail (or by direct deposit) for the aspiring student.